 I don't know if I would try to feed 1KW into it.
 Looks so fragile and made with thin material that you can buy in every hardware store.
 Another problem I found was the bolts that hold the four sticks to the bottom of the antenna.
 The fact is that they are impolite and don't help if the customer needs help.
 I didn't know about your company before I found your website today, When I was looking for some information about my antenna, I found that I bought a clone.
 I sent you this message just to inform you and give to you evidence.
 Kind regards, Fabio Putrino.

 As Fabio points out, the important power handling components look very fragile and he correctly doubts the 1000 watt Exterminator from Slovenia could safely handle its rated 1KW power limit.
 The Exterminator has consistently proven its specifications to be overrated, causing numerous antennas and other transmitter equipment to fail.
 Archived copies of the PCS Electronics website show their Exterminator antennas have had the advertised power ratings reduced at least four separate times since 2007.
-Today they still have problems building a counterfeit that can handle 1000 watts and recently revised the specifications down to 900 ~ 1000 watts, getting closer.
-PCS should consider that humidity, rain and wet snow causes antennas with no headroom to fail under adverse weather conditions.
+Today they still have problems building a counterfeit that can handle 1000 watts and recently revised the specifications down to 900 ~ 1000 watts.
+PCS has not considered that humidity, rain and wet snow causes antennas with no headroom to fail under adverse weather conditions.

 PCS Electronics had so many equipment failures related to overrating their counterfeits, they completely discontinued three models sold with power ratings from 500 to 10,000 watts!
-Their first counterfeit was rated at 1000 watts but used the exact CB gamma matching network they claimed others used.
+Their first counterfeit was rated at 1000 watts but used the low power 27 megahertz gamma matching network they claimed others used.
 When that cheap part fried, they de-rated the same antenna to 500 watts before realizing a low power HF gamma match is unsuitable for use at any power level in continuous VHF FM broadcast applications due to increased losses and RF heating at higher frequencies.

 Then they tried a 10,000 watt Exterminator using a larger gamma match and EIA connector, making the assumption that these were the only limiting factors.
 Examining this CST Computer Model reveals that phase inversion inside the cone will cause the increased RF voltage between the cone and central monopole to produce corona arcing at these ridiculously overrated power levels.
 This is the reason the genuine product has always been safely rated for a maximum of 3000 watts applied to the antenna.
 PCS assumed they could get away with simply cutting the rating of their high power model in half to 5000 watts and sold their customers another discontinued failure.
 Now they sell the 5000 watt Exterminator as a 4000 watt model with dangerously little headroom.